 If an officer from N.C.
 State Highway Patrol responded to your accident, you will want to use their online portal to get a copy of their accident report.

 In order to get a copy of your accident report, you will need to provide at very least your name, and the date of the accident.
 If you have a report number, that makes it even easier to locate, but usually, the last name and date of the crash is enough.

 An official accident report is a very important part of your insurance claim.
 This shows the at fault insurer that, without a doubt, this crash occurred, was serious, and was documented by a law enforcement professional.
 Without a crash report, an insurance company may be more likely to take the position that the accident didn’t occur after all, or that it was much less severe than you are claiming it to be.
 A 3rd party report cuts through much of that uncertainty and paints an objective and quantifiable picture of the accident.

 Additionally, it will indicate whether the other driver was uninsured at the time of the accident, meaning that you will have to file the claim through the “uninsurance” portion of your own insurance policy.
 This is designed to protect you if you’re hit by someone with no insurance.
 Not all policies cover Uninsurance, so check with your agent and be sure to add this coverage if you don’t currently have it.

 The Accident report will also specify the degree of damage to your vehicle, in terms of estimated monetary damage, calculated by the Officer.
 This helps the insurer gauge how severe the accident was.
 Very little monetary damage can and often does indicate to an insurance adjuster that your accident was minor in nature.

 As insurance companies are skilled at finding ways to deny liability for a crash, this can be invaluable for conclusively establishing who was at fault in this crash, saving you a whole lot of back and forth with an insurer who refuses to take responsibility for their driver’s actions.

 How to Amend a Police Report After Accident

-Asheville Injury Lawyer Lakota Denton explains how you can get an incorrect accident report fixed or amended after the fact, from a car accident.
+Asheville Auto Injury Lawyer Lakota Denton explains how you can get an incorrect accident report fixed or amended after the fact, from a car accident.
 In some cases, it is essential to make sure your accident report is factually accurate, in order for your claim to be successfully resolved.

 If you have questions about your Asheville car accident, how to get a car accident police report or need to speak with a skilled Asheville personal injury attorney, Contact us for a free, no pressure consultation.
 We’re here to help.